albertlauncher/documentation/src/gettingstarted/usage.md

 Enabled plugins load automatically at launch.
 Plugins with graphical interfaces for configuration can be accessed via the plugins tab in the settings.

-An **extensions** is a logical module that can be provided by a plugin to add functionality.
+An **extension** is a logical module that can be used to add functionality to the app.
-Each plugin can provide multiple extensions.
+Each plugin can provide multiple *extension implementations* or even expose its own *extension interfaces*.
-While query and fallback handlers are central to the app's functionality, there are other extension interfaces that plugins can provide.
-More on this topic can be found in the [Extension](/gettingstarted/extension/) section.
+More on this topic can be found in the [Extension](/gettingstarted/extension/) section

 ## Queries